sakarisalmi/42-get_next_line/README.md

 ## How Different Implementations Can Make All the Difference
 My original implementation of the project is ok, but it definitely isn't the most efficient algorithm-wise, especially so if the buffer size is set to something very large.

-To show this, I've decided to create a simple test program where I retrieve all the contents in the bible using get_next_line():
+To show this, I've decided to create a simple test program where I retrieve all the contents in the Bible using get_next_line():
 ```
 # include "get_next_line.h"
 # include <fcntl.h>